 Have you read enough?
 Book Now to get help. > > >

 Isn’t it illegal for the ISP to hand out my information?
-Can I sue my ISP if they comply with the subpoena?
+Can I sue my internet service provider if they comply with the subpoena?

-The plaintiff attorney’s response to a motion to quash
+The plaintiff lawyers’ response to a motion to quash

-Historically, the plaintiff attorney who sees an accused John Doe Defendant file a motion to quash will claim that the defendant lacks “STANDING” to file the motion to quash.
+Historically, the lawyer for the copyright troll company who sees an accused John Doe Defendant file a motion to quash will claim that the defendant lacks “STANDING” to file the motion.